lizziemac/go-code/README.md

 Originally, the project was going to use context injection for state management, but that risked hiding important details in Context and encouraging scope creep.

 Instead, it now uses a custom HTTP handler that explicitly passes state between middleware.
-This introduces some boilerplate and doesn't prevent SharedState from becoming a God struct, but it feels more transparent and less "sneaky".
+This introduces some boilerplate and doesn't prevent RequestState from becoming a God struct, but it feels more transparent and less "sneaky".